Package Management

 function making the extension in your app’s nix store postgres package.

-After the install you can run create extension postgis;
+After the install you can run CREATE EXTENSION postgis;

 to enable all the features of the